Proposed Amendments to the Federal Acquisition Regulations Pose Substantial New Burdens and Risks for Federal Contractors

 The prospective contractor breached the material terms of any agreement or settlement entered into with an enforcement agency, or violated any court order, any administrative order by an enforcement agency, or any arbitral award.

 “Repeated” – The DOL defines a “repeated” violation as “the same as or substantially similar to one or more other violations of the Labor Laws” by the prospective contractor.
+A “substantially similar” violation is one that has “essential elements in common” with the other violation.
+The same or substantially similar violation must be found in a civil judgment, arbitral award or decision, or adjudicated or uncontested administrative merits determination within the last three years.

 “Willful” – The DOL identifies five categories of a “willful” violation.